Yuta Okkotsu: Creation

 Manga author Gege Akutami said Yuta and Rika were created as "a combo" for the story before he envisioned the manga's publication.
 The name Okkotsu (乙骨) sounded appealing to the author while Yuta (憂太) was given for his kanji's meaning; "One With Many Friends", which the mangaka also liked.
 Akutami never intended Tokyo Metropolitan Curse Technical School to be serialized as Yuta's character arc was the sole focus of this short series.
 As a result, when Jujutsu Kaisen was created, Akutami created a new character, Yuji Itadori, for the leading role while Yuta became supporting.
 Similarities between Yuta and Itadori include their introduction to jujutsu, tragedy, naivety and having faced death.
 Despite their similarities, the two have been noted to "carry themselves very differently ...
 Itadori is outgoing, where Yuta is more reserved".

 Yuta and Rika remained in the same form as in the final product.
-The concept of the story was creating sorcerers whou would be able to stop Yuta and Rika from killing others.
+The concept of the story was creating sorcerers who would be able to stop Yuta and Rika from killing others.
 Instead of Satoru Gojo, the character meant to recruit Yuta was Maki.
 Yuta's relatives were meant to be included into the story, most notably his sister who would be taken by Rika over jealousy.
 Although several changes were made for the official version, Akutami believes it should have kept the original concept.
 Yamanaka was interested by the storyboard and talked to other members from Shueisha about it.
 However, Akutami was stressed about expectations.
 In crafting the ideal protagonist, Akutami wanted Yuta to avoid being like himself.
 The first scene of Yuta being interrogated was influenced by the anime series Neon Genesis Evangelion which often uses a group known as SEELE that communicates with Gendo Ikari.
 Akutami included Michizane Sugawara, a famous figure in Japanese history, as an ancestor of Yuta and Gojo as a tribute to the former editor Yamanaka.
 Akutami recounts that a scene where Yuta comforts his friend Maki surprised his editor Katayama; Katayama commented that Yuta understood Maki's feelings in their interactions.
 Akutami revised this scene in the storyboard following his editor's praise.